Eric Chan: U.S. sanctions

 In August 2020, Chan and ten other officials were sanctioned by the United States Department of the Treasury under Executive Order 13936 by President Trump for undermining Hong Kong's autonomy.
 His home at Royal Ascot in Sha Tin was bought for HKD 8.69 million in 2009 and the mortgage was fully paid off, negating any issues that could arise from sanctions against his bank.

-On October 14, 2020, the United States Department of State released a report on ten individuals who materially contributed to the failure of China to fulfill its obligations under the Sino–British Joint Declaration and Hong Kong's Basic Law.
+On 14 October 2020, the United States Department of State released a report on ten individuals who materially contributed to the failure of China to fulfill its obligations under the Sino–British Joint Declaration and Hong Kong's Basic Law.
 Chan was included on the list.

 Chief Secretary for Administration

+In September 2023, Chan said about a recent rainstorm that "For this heavy rain, it was once in 500 years.
+It was so big and so sudden and the predictability was so low."However, records have only been kept since 1884, or 139 years at the time of the storm.

+In November 2023, after some experts predicted record low voter turnout for the District Council elections, Chan said that Hong Kong's 170,000 civil servants "are duty-bound to vote, and they should lead by example to let the public know about the importance of voting."
+However, Chan said there were no performance goals for voter turnout.
+Chan later changed his tone and said it would be a pity if turnout was low.

+Before the vote, Chan said that "If turnout is low, can the elected councillor really represent the district?" and later, the elections received the lowest voter turnout after 1997.

 Strive and Rise Program

 In August 2022, Chan announced the "Strive and Rise Program" to give 2,000 students a HK$10,000 subsidy and mentorship; the program was quickly criticized as "poorly conceived".